RosettaCommons/documentation/rosetta_basics/Solving-a-Biological-Problem.md

 It is critical to obtain structures that are geometrically similar to the starting structure but that exist closer to a local minimum of the scoring function.
 This is important because every unit of strain energy in your starting structure can inappropriately bias sampling: bad moves can be accepted that would otherwise have been rejected because they relieve strain that already should have been addressed.
 There is a [[complete write-up|preparing-structures]] of preparing starting structures appropriately.

-## Specialized Rosetta executables

-Rosetta has individual modules to handle particular forms of experimental constraint:

-* [ERRASER](application_documentation/erraser) refines RNA structures from electron density (crystallographic data); it constitutes a workflow of _erraser_minimize_, _swa_rna_analytical_closure_, and _swa_rna_main.
-It requires the use of the refinement program PHENIX.

-* [Chemical shift files](rosetta_basics/chemical-shift-file) provide data to a variety of protocols often collectively referred to as CSROSETTA that incorporate NMR constraints to refine structures

 ## Experimental constraints